GRsoldier7/Sunday_School_Transformation/README.md

 ### Running the Image Generation

+There are multiple scripts available for image generation:

+#### Basic Verse Image Generation

-To create a verse image and update the spreadsheet:
+To create a basic verse image and update the spreadsheet:
 ```bash
 ./create_verse_image_and_update_sheet.sh
 ```